decred/dcrdocs/docs/advanced/program-options.md

 Note that some commands have been omitted from this list.
-They include duplicate commands, unimplemented commands and those that have limited utility to the general user base.
+They include duplicate commands, unimplemented commands and those that have limited utility to the general userbase.
 You can always see all commands with `dcrctl -l`.

 Command              | Description